WhatTheGif/WhatTheGif/README.md

 # WhatTheGif

-A fun multipler online game to provide lots of laughs and bonding time.
+A fun multiplayer online game to provide lots of laughs and bonding time.

 # Tech Stack